JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 ##################################
 # Defining a function for
 # plotting the loss profile
-# of the training and validation sets
+# of the training and internal validation sets
 #################################
 def plot_training_history(history, model_name):
     plt.figure(figsize=(10,6))